boutiqueforaweek/boutiqueforaweek.github.io/_posts/2016-03-02-10-ways-to-help-your-items-sell.md

 **3\.
 Get it Clean.** Wash clothes, wipe down toys, scrub shoes- get those items clean and in pristine condition!
 Giving your items a "bath" will make them presentable, desirable, and sell-able!

 **4\.
 Hang it Up.** Boutique For A Week requires clothing to be on hangers.
 Although a few items such as tights are sold in large bins, I have found that items tend to sell better when hanging.
-Whenever possible choose to hang, even if you have the option to put something in a ziploc bag and sell it from a bin.
+Whenever possible choose to hang, even if you have the option to put something in a Ziploc bag and sell it from a bin.

 **5\.
 Battery Check.** Any toys that require batteries should be checked prior to drop-off.
 Invest in new batteries if needed, and your toy will be much more likely to sell.
 Who wants to risk purchasing a toy that may or may not work?
 Remember at Boutique For A Week, shoppers can request batteries be put in non-working toys to make sure that they work.
 Consignors are charged $1 per battery against their earnings.